Superkikim/nexus-ai-chat-importer/README.md

 It also includes detailed tables for created, updated, and skipped notes.

+## More Features

+### Opening Conversation in its Original Webapp

+By clicking the note title, you will be directed to the original conversation webapp directly in your default browser.
+Be aware that:

+1. The conversation must still exist in your account history.
+2. You need to be authenticated in your browser.
+3. You may require an active subscription to access your chat history.

 ## Troubleshooting

--   If the import fails, check the console log for error messages
+-   If the import fails, check the console log for error messages.
--   Ensure you have write permissions for your Obsidian vault
+-   Ensure you have write permissions for your Obsidian vault.
--   Verify that the ZIP file is a valid ChatGPT export
+-   Verify that the ZIP file is a valid ChatGPT export.

 ## Important Notes